cofresilab/cofresilab.github.io/liquidreward.md

 Visit the researcher's lab on the MU campus in Columbia, MO to complete a computerized learning task in which you are presented various visual stimuli, some of which predict receipt of a liquid reward.
 The liquid reward will be your most liked commercially available fruit juice or soda product.
 The amount served will be equivalent to an 8-oz.
 Your electroencephalogram (EEG) recording ("brain waves") will be recorded so that we can visualize how your brain processes visual stimuli and the liquid reward.
 This lab visit will last ≈2 hours.

 #### Compensation for the lab visits
-- You will be paid $40 in cash at the end of each visit.
+- You will be paid $40 **in cash** at the end of each visit.
 - In addition, if you complete the third visit, you will receive a $50 completion bonus.
 - Thus, in total, you will receive $170 for completing all 3 visits.

-## Part 2: Post-Lab Online Check-in Surveys
+## Online Survey Packet

+#### 5 surveys in the span of 1 year
+- The survey packet consist of validated instruments routinely used to assess substance use and related constructs.
+- It can be completed online, remotely, as long as you have internet access.
+- Each survey takes approximately 15 minutes to complete.
-- At 3, 6, 9, and 12 months after lab visit #3, you complete an online survey (≈15 min).
+- We will ask you to complete this survey 5 times in total: once BEFORE the first lab visit, and 3, 6, 9, and 12 months after the last lab visits.

+#### Compensation for the Online Survey Packet
 - You earn $10 per survey.
-- If you complete the survey the day it is sent to you, you earn $10 extra ("same day bonus")
+If you complete the survey the day it is sent to you, you earn $10 extra ("same day bonus"), thus each survey completed in time will earn you $20.
-- If you complete all 4 surveys, you earn a $30 "streak" bonus.
+- Bonus: if you complete all 5 surveys, you earn a $30 "streak" bonus.
+- Thus, in total, if you complete all 5 surveys in time, you will earn $130.
+- Compensation is with electronic gift cards.

 ## How to participate
 First, complete the eligibility screener so that the research team can determine if you meet the study eligibility criteria.

-<a href="https://showmeportal.missouri.edu/redcap/surveys/?s=LHCXJARTY3P3YE78" class="button special">Eligibility Screener</a>
+<a href="#" class="button special">Eligibility Screener</a>

 ## How do I know if I am eligible?
 If you are eligible, the study research team will reach out to you by email, text message or phone call (depending on your indicated preference) to invite you to participate.